tdimino/SocialAGI/docs/blog/2023-07-31-goal-driven-dialog-agents.md

 With the discovery of large language models (LLMs) as effective generators of dialog-like utterances, we now have the tools for machines to interpret, generate, and engage with human language, facilitating a bridge of communication between humans and machines.
 As a result, we're witnessing a total resurgence of chatbot-like entities, embodied in a new wave of startups creating entities from AI companions to personal AIs.

 But despite their considerable advances, we're yet to replicate the dynamic, engaging, and context-rich conversations characteristic of human dialogue in any significant way.
-Notably, creating human-like agentic dialog essentially reduces to the following question:
+Notably, creating human-like agentic dialog for AI Souls essentially reduces to the following question:

 > How do we program a conversation?